 South West Neonatal Network in partnership with the charity The NICU Foundation has now released the first of its kind animation to support parents of sick and premature infants during a neonatal stay.

 The animation, funded by The NICU Foundation, aims to help alleviate some of the worries that parents may have about the unfamiliar environment, equipment and everyday noises of the unit during an already unsettling time.
 The animation also shares information for parents to support them to understand their vital role on a Neonatal Unit such as the benefits of interacting with and holding their baby, the facilities and support available and the staff they will meet throughout their journey.
-The animation has since been uploaded onto the South West Neonatal Network and The NICU Foundation websites and can be accessed here directly on our website:
+The animation has since been uploaded onto the South West Neonatal Network and The NICU Foundation websites and can be accessed here directly on our website.
+Thank you to the South West Neonatal Network for sharing this amazing animation.

 BLISS – Following the outbreak of coronavirus (COVID-19) we understand that you may have questions and concerns if your baby was born premature or sick.
 BLISS have tried to answer some common questions in the link above and are updating this page as more information becomes available.